phoenixperry/cci_history_of_computing_and_computational_creativity/readme.md

 Unexcused abscesses are unacceptable as is late work.
 You will find I am understanding if you have real reasons for needing to miss class.
 However, these must be discussed with me and cannot become excessive.
 Just not turning up will negatively impact your grade.

 ---
+### Class Policy
+---
+I require a respectful, safe and productive environment to be maintained in this classroom at all times.
+Beyond that, sustained disruption during presentations or lectures or general offensive behavior will not be tolerated.

+---
 ## Evaluation
 ---
 I care about your competence, your passion, your bravery, your curiosity, your civic spirit, your generosity, your critical questioning and your moral compass.